jenkinsci/helm-charts/charts/jenkins/README.md

 This chart installs a Jenkins master and agent cluster on [Kubernetes](http://kubernetes.io) utilizing the [Jenkins Kubernetes plugin](https://plugins.jenkins.io/kubernetes/).

-Inspired by the awesome work of Carlos Sanchez <mailto:carlos@apache.org>
+Inspired by the awesome work of [Carlos Sanchez](https://github.com/carlossg).

 ## Get Repo Info